lucidworks/banana/README.md

 `fusion` branch is used for Lucidworks Fusion release.
 The code base and features are the same as `develop`.
 The main difference is in the configuration.

-## Banana 1.6.24
+## Banana 1.6.25

-This release includes the security fixes for Fusion 4.2
+This release includes the fix for `/api/apollo` API call issue in Fusion 5.2

 ## Older Release Notes